codewar65/VTX_ClientServer/README.md

 The server console is written in Free Pascal.

 The client is written in javascript.
+The client can be run independant of the server if you have your own web and websocket proxy.
+(See Client Only Setup below.)

 The sample 'node' is written in Free Pascal.